dark7torm/BulletJournal/README.md

-This is Repo Reaper's Bullet Journal!
+This is a Bullet Journal!
 After the splash screen, you can enter a path to a .bujo file, and open your week view.
 You can create new Tasks and events, and it will appear in your week view.
 The Task Queue bar on the right shows all your tasks and their completion status.
 The Notes section right next to it is a place where you can write notes and load them later